krishb2x/VCFStats/README.md

 By following this structure and running the script, you can easily analyze multiple VCF files and obtain summaries of variant metrics for each file.

-Thank you for using the variant metrics script!
+Thank you for using this script!